Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 #### Self Closing Elements
 There are a handful of elements that **only** have a start tag and no formal end tag.
 This is a legacy issue in that early versions of HTML really wasn't thinking that we would every programmatically retrieve and parse random web content (think Google) thus the [creators of HTML](https://en.wikipedia.org/wiki/Tim_Berners-Lee) really didn't consider how the data would be constructed such that it was easy to process.

 When [XML](https://en.wikipedia.org/wiki/XML) appeared, and consequently [XHTML](https://en.wikipedia.org/wiki/XHTML), it enforced much stronger rules about matching tags in markup content in that **every** tag should have a closing tag or a self-closing tag if a traditional single tag markup element.
+Create a *self-closing* tag simply by adding a `/` before the close of the initial element.

 Example of valid but not best practice single HTML element